Baishe Sraban: Plot

 After a month or so, Rabindranath Tagore's death anniversary (Baishe Srabon) arrives.
-Prabir invites Pakrashi to meet a man named Rabindranath Mitra, a publisher, and Pakrashi is surprised that "Swapan" is Prabir's servant Kanai.
-Prabir admits that he was the mastermind behind the murders, with Kanai (an ex-convict) carrying them out.
-He wanted to exact revenge on the police force for his suspension, which he considered an insult to his hard work despite the loss of his family.
-It was easy to frame Nibaron, since his case was handled by Prabir years ago.
-The latter had told Rabindranath to meet Nibaron regularly regarding publishing his poems, and then suddenly refusing, which led Nibaron to suicide.
-He also says that Nibaron's death wasn't the final murder.
-Pakrashi believes himself to be the next victim.
-However, Prabir makes it very clear that he considers himself a murderer, and intends to kill himself since he "hates murderers".
-Despite Pakrashi pleading with him not to, Prabir shoots himself after reciting the last couplet.
+Probir invites Abhijit to meet a man named Rabindranath Mitra, a publisher.
+Abhijit is shocked to find that the man he knew as Swapan is actually Probir's servant, Kanai.
+Probir admits that he was the mastermind behind the murders, with Kanai, an ex-convict, carrying them out as per his orders.
+He was vengeful of the police force for his suspension, which he considered an insult to his hard work, despite the loss of his family.
+It was easy for him to frame Nibaron, since his case was handled by Probir years ago.
+The latter had told Rabindranath to meet Nibaron regularly regarding publishing his poems, and when he suddenly refused, it led to Nibaron committing suicide.
+He also says that Nibaron's death was not the final murder.
+Abhijit believes himself to be the next victim.
+However, Probir makes it very clear that he considers himself a murderer, and intends to kill himself since he "hates murderers".
+After reciting the last couplet, Probir shoots himself in the head while a pleading Abhijit watches in horror.